kanisterio/kanister/docs/tasks/scaleworkload.rst

 Using ScaleWorkload function with output artifact
 -------------------------------------------------

-Traditionally, when ``ScaleWorkload`` functions were used to scale down the workload, it was required to get the original replica count of the workload and set it as output artifact.
-So that it can later be used to scale up the workload to same number of replicas.

-After the new changes, the ``ScaleWorkload`` function automatically sets the original replica count of the workload as output artifact, which makes using ``ScaleWorkload`` function in blueprints a lot easier.
+``ScaleWorkload`` function can be used to scale a workload to specified replicas.
+It automatically sets the original replica count of the workload as output artifact, which makes using ``ScaleWorkload`` function in blueprints a lot easier.

 Below is an example of how this function can be used